rianhanft/Rian-s_Evil_Portals_For_Marauder/README.md

 🌐 Captive Portals

-This repository contains 100+ captive portals designed specifically for Marauder.
+This repository contains 400+ captive portals designed specifically for and around the Marauder firmware.

 All portals are provided as .html files.